herminiogg/dmaog-paper-evaluation/StatisticalAnalysis/analysisInR.md

     ## # A tibble: 6 × 4
     ##   .y.              group1      group2           r
     ##   <chr>            <chr>       <chr>        <dbl>
-    ## 1 Search_by_fields DMAOG       LD-flex      0.431
+    ## 1 Search_by_fields DMAOG       LDflex       0.431
     ## 2 Search_by_fields DMAOG       RDF4J-Beans  0.862
     ## 3 Search_by_fields DMAOG       Walder      -0.431
-    ## 4 Search_by_fields LD-flex     RDF4J-Beans  0.431
+    ## 4 Search_by_fields LDflex      RDF4J-Beans  0.431
-    ## 5 Search_by_fields LD-flex     Walder      -0.862
+    ## 5 Search_by_fields LDflex      Walder      -0.862
     ## 6 Search_by_fields RDF4J-Beans Walder      -1.29

-We can see that pairing the previously obtained significance values there are large effect sizes between DMAOG and RDF4J-Beans (DMAOG is faster), between RDF4J-Beans and Walder (Walder is faster) and between LD-flex and Walder (Walder is faster).
-We see medium size effects between DMAOG and LD-flex (being DMAOG faster) between LD-flex and RDF4J-Beans (being LD-flex faster), and between DMAOG and Walder (being in this case Walder faster).
+We can see that pairing the previously obtained significance values there are large effect sizes between DMAOG and RDF4J-Beans (DMAOG is faster), between RDF4J-Beans and Walder (Walder is faster) and between LDflex and Walder (Walder is faster).
+We see medium size effects between DMAOG and LDflex (being DMAOG faster) between LDflex and RDF4J-Beans (being LDflex faster), and between DMAOG and Walder (being in this case Walder faster).

 So we can corroborate that the previously observed differences and performance classification are statistically valid, so we can classify their performance depending on the used method:

-All items: DMAOG, Walder, RDF4J-Beans, LD-flex Search by fields: Walder, DMAOG, LD-flex and RDF4J-Beans
+All items: DMAOG, Walder, RDF4J-Beans, LDflex Search by fields: Walder, DMAOG, LDflex and RDF4J-Beans

 # Visualising the differences